 Senior Resident Assistants:

 Julianna first attended the BU Sydney program as a junior in the spring of 2010 and continued on to complete the Sydney Travel Writing program in the summer.
-In 2012, she returned to Australia as a Senior Resident Assistant and her love of Australian culture has only grown since then.
-Julianna currently attends Macquarie University where she is a marine biology research student.
+In 2012, she returned to Australia as a Senior Resident Assistant for the BU Sydney program and her love of Australian culture has only grown since then.
+Julianna has been a module lecturer for the STEM in Australia course since 2016 and she currently attends Macquarie University where she is a marine biology PhD candidate.